MarcinOrlowski/laravel-api-response-builder/README.md

 ## Installation and Configuration ##

-To install Response Builder all you need to do is to open your shell and do:
+To install ResponseBuilder all you need to do is to open your shell and do:

     composer require marcin-orlowski/laravel-api-response-builder